-Figure 8 is an example of a qualitative, yet comprehensive, three-dimensional visualization.
-It shows a terrain map, colored by a forecast of total precipitation, where darker shades of blue indicate heavier accumulations.
+Figure 9 is an example of a qualitative, yet comprehensive, three-dimensional visualization.
+Both panels show a terrain map, colored by a forecast of total precipitation, where darker shades of blue indicate heavier accumulations.
 The map is marked with the location of major cities or airports as well as river, coastline and county boundaries within the 4 km nest.
 In addition, there are colored arrows indicating predicted winds, with the lighter color being faster winds and the arrow direction corresponding to the direction to which the wind is flowing.
-Above the terrain is a forecast of clouds, represented by a three-dimensional translucent white surface of total cloud water density (water and ice) at a threshold of 10-4 kg water/kg air.
-This approximation of a cloud boundary shows the typical "anvil" shaped structure of a cluster of thunderstorm cells.
-Within the cloud surface are translucent cyan surfaces of forecast reflectivities at a threshold of 50 dbZ, that correspond to rain shafts for individual convection cells.
-This image is part of an animation sequence illustrating a forecast of frontal-induced convective storms.
+Above the terrain is a forecast of clouds, represented by a three-dimensional translucent white surface of total cloud water density (water and ice) at a threshold of $10^{-3}$ kg water/kg air.
+Within the cloud surface is translucent cyan surface of forecast reflectivities at a threshold of 45 dbZ.
+This combination is indicative of a well-formed squall line associated with strong convection.